living-room/living-room/readme.md

 # living room, a programmable space @ recurse center

 We are making Lovelace, a room inside Recurse Center, programmable.
-To get started playing around with the same ideas that exist there, checkout [room-client](https://github.com/jedahan/room-client).
+To get started playing around with the same ideas that exist there, checkout [living-room-js][]
 For more context, check out our [research blog](https://livingroomresearch.tumblr.com/).

+## helping out

-For helping out please see [our github issues](https://github.com/jedahan/research/issues).
+For helping out please see [our github issues](https://github.com/jedahan/living-room/issues).
 We have tagged issues with broad tracks of development:

 **[persisting][]** - making the system run and deploy as painless as possible